cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 There are AccelerateWP, AccelerateWP Premium and AccelerateWP CDN features suites.

 AccelerateWP suite is always enabled when AccelerateWP is turned on.
-Choose whether you want to offer AccelerateWP Premium or Content Network Delivery CDN for your users (by opting in) and click "Turn on" to start exploring AccelerateWP.
+Choose whether you want to offer AccelerateWP Premium or CDN (Content Delivery Network) for your users (by opting in) and click "Turn on" to start exploring AccelerateWP.

 ![](./images/awp/AWPGettingStarted.png)